temichus/scylladb/README.md

 tests that are run regularly on scylla master and release branches.

-The file lists either complete test files (e.g. `auth_test.py`), in which case, nosetests runs all test cases in the file (unless skipped with the `@skip()` directive), or individual test cases, using the `<file>:<class>.<test>` notation.
+The file lists either complete test files (e.g. `auth_test.py`), in which case, pytest runs all test cases in the file (unless skipped with the `@pytest.mark.skip()` directive), or individual test cases, using the `<file>:<class>.<test>` notation.

 Installation Instructions